The satellites subsystems

-Most of the challenges facing satellites are the same for every mission and thus we can distinguish few subsystems which we can find in almost every design of artificial satellite
+Most of the challenges facing satellites are the same for every mission and thus we can distinguish a few subsystems which we can find in almost every design of artificial satellite

 The framework for mounting other subsystems and an interface between the satellite and launch vehicle.
 Its functions are: